Extracts a database into a single script file or other archive file.

 where a specific schema or table has been requested.
 Note that

 blobs are considered data and therefore will be included when

 --data-only is used, but not when --schema-only is.

 Note: Greenplum Database does not support the PostgreSQL large object facility for streaming user data that is stored in large-object structures.

 - -c | --clean

-- Adds commands to the text output file to clean (drop) database objects prior to (the commands for) creating them.
+- Adds commands to the text output file to clean (drop) database objects prior to outputting the commands for creating them.
+(Restore might generate some harmless error messages, if any objects were not present in the destination database.)
 Note that objects are not dropped before the dump operation begins, but DROP commands are added to the DDL dump output files so that when you use those files to do a restore, the DROP commands are run prior to the CREATE commands.
 This option is only meaningful for the plain-text format.
 For the archive formats, you may specify the option when you call pg_restore.

 - -C | --create

 - Begin the output with a command to create the database itself and reconnect to the created database.
-(With a script of this form, it doesn't matter which database you connect to before running the script.)
+(With a script of this form, it doesn't matter which database in the destination installation you connect to before running the script.)
+If --clean is also specified, the script drops and recreates the target database before reconnecting to it.
 This option is only meaningful for the plain-text format.
 For the archive formats, you may specify the option when you call pg_restore.